Student Story Slam 2022: Silver Linings

 A story slam is a storytelling competition.
 The stories are true and told by the person it happened to.

-Each storyteller is given 5 minutes to tell their story on stage in front of a live audience and judges.
+Each finalist is given 5 minutes to tell their story on stage in front of a live audience and judges.

 All the finalists will have the option of being included in the Hong Kong Stories Podcast, listened to all over the world.

-This year’s theme is (yet to be determined and will be announced soon).
+This year’s theme is Silver Linings.
 The theme is purposefully broad and open to interpretation.

 How and When?